Biondilbiondo/BAO/README.md

 BAO is a digital book analyzer and organizer.
 Its major goal relates the implementations of a set of functions for automatic classification of e-books in various formats (pdf, djvu, epub).

-Actually, you need python2 to run it.
+Currently you need python2 to run it.
 In the future it will be fully python3-compatible.
 We suggest you to set up a python-virtualenv:

 ```
 # install virtualenv, it depends on your O.S.